Premises Liability Claims

-Premises liability is an area of the law that affects every property owner.
+Any premises liability lawyer Longwood, FL can rely upon will tell you that premises liability is an area of the law that affects every property owner.
 Florida law holds property owners responsible for keeping their premises safe for visitors, so when someone is injured, the property owner may be required to pay compensation to the victim.
-A premises liability attorney can help victims who have been injured on someone else’s property understand their rights.
-If you have been injured or assaulted due to negligence of a property owner, contact a premises liability attorney at David & Philpot today for a free, no obligation review of your case.
+A premises liability lawyer Longwood, FL trusts can help victims who have been injured on someone else’s property understand their rights.
+If you have been injured or assaulted due to negligence of a property owner, contact a premises liability lawyer Longwood, FL turns to at David & Philpot today for a free, no obligation review of your case.

 What Are The Property Owner’s Responsibilities?

 Anyone who owns property, whether it is private property such as a home or a business that is opened to the public, has a duty of care to ensure that visitors to the property are not injured.
 This means that any negligence, from having an uncleaned, slippery floor that leads to a fall up to lax security that leads to a criminal assault, could be grounds for a premises liability lawsuit.

 Property owners are required to use reasonable care in keeping their premises safe.